The Voice of Albania: Battle Rounds

-It follows a training week in which the coaches prepare their candidates called the "Battle Round" third phase.
-In the Battle Round two candidates of the same coaching group to sing a song in the duo.
-Only one of the two candidates is further decision of the respective coaches.
-In some series, there are steals where opposing coaches can steal a contestant who was voted off by their own coach by pressing their button.
+Before the battle round, the coaches prepare their candidates for a week of training.
+In the Battle Round, two candidates of the same coaching group sing a song in the duo.
+Only one of the two candidates is further selected by the respective coach.
+In some seasons, by pressing a button, other coaches can "steal" a contestant who was voted off by their own coach.
 As in the blind auditions, if more than one coach presses their button, the contestant chooses which coach they want.
 Each coach has a set number of steals.